phantom22/loopGroups.js/README.md

 # loopGroups.js

 A tool to easily group elements and creating animation loops by adding multiple parameters.
+Currently supported animations: **All the css properties that involve a percentage**

 ### CSS property parameters